 Hajoula Limestone: Cretaceous Lebanon; sublithographic limestone; fossil arthropods and fish

-Sierra de Montsech: Cretaceous Spain; fossil spiders, insects, crustaceans and vertebrates; Selden 1989
+Sierra de Montsech: Cretaceous Spain; fossil spiders, insects, crustaceans and vertebrates; see Selden 1989, 1990.

 “The idea of mass extinctions of life, traditionally by great floods, still has a strong hold on western imagination.
 Everyone has a favourite theory for major extinctions, all united by the common theme of attributing dominant importance to physical factors, and playing down the importance of normal biological mechanisms.
 Our own work strongly favours the diversification of both mammals and birds at least 30 million years before the extinction of dinosaurs – there must be ecological consequences for small dinosaurs from this early diversification” (Penny 2001).
 Fossil evidence also supports a progressive change in the composition of mammal communities across the K-T boundary, although dating uncertainties have complicated any simple interpretation of this data (e.g. Lofgren 1995).